 And even when Andrew Cuomo invoked this shutdown in New York, he said the purpose of the shutdown is to slow the virus enough that our hospitals can get ready.

-And the trigger to to moderate that shutdown or even lift it is when the hospitals have enough capacity, not when the virus disappears.
+And the trigger to moderate that shutdown or even lift it is when the hospitals have enough capacity, not when the virus disappears.

 That could be a year.

-But once we know we have enough ICUs and ventilators and masks to accommodate the people who get truly sick and need to be in the hospital, most of whom are elderly, not members of the workforce.
+But once we know we have enough ICUs and ventilators and masks to accommodate the people who get truly sick and need to be in the hospital, most of whom are elderly, not members of the workforce, we can take on this virus and still run this country.

 Now you guys have taken over my show.